artlung/ArtLung-Notes/README.md

 	- saves to php encoded json files

 - v2 uses Sencha Touch/ExtJS
-	- reads from php encoded json files
-	- saves to php encoded json files
 	- saves to window.localStorage
-	- TODO: have it also read from localStorage
+	- reads from localStorage
+	- reads from php encoded json files _COMMENTED OUT_
+	- saves to php encoded json files _COMMENTED OUT_

 It's a work in progress and ideas are welcome.